 Before accepting any new customer, the Company uses an Customer evaluation system to assess the potential customer's credit quality.
 Credit facility provided to customers' are reviewed at periodic intervals to adjust for change in conditions.
 The Company maintains 100% allowance for impairment of doubtful accounts for all trade receivables that are 180 days past due date for payment.
 The allowance is based on financial condition of the customer, aging of the customer account receivable and available collateral.
-This is the 6th year of operations and based on the historical trend for these six years, for receivables less than 180 days the Company does not expect any impairment loss.
+This is the 7th year of operations and based on the historical trend for these seven years, for receivables less than 180 days the Company does not expect any impairment loss.

-Movement in the allowance for doubtful debts

-Balance at beginning of the year 19 3

-Impairment losses recognised on receivables 17 17
+Movement in the allowance for doubtful debts Balance at beginning of the year Impairment losses recognised on receivables Balance at end of the year

-Amounts recovered during the year - (1)

-Balance at end of the year 36 19